 - Credentials: If the user has credentials in the Kerberos cache (either by logging in at the login window or from another mechanism such as kinit), the principal names will be shown here.
 If there are multiple principals, select one from the pop-up menu to use for certificate submission.

 - Request and Install Certificate button: Click to generate a private key, submit the certificate request, and install the signed certificate.

 Use the Authentication Menu to obtain and destroy credentials.
 When either Obtain Credentials or Destroy Credentials is selected, a login sheet will appear:

-To use the YubiKey with Certificate Request, it must be in CCID Mode.
-The CCID mode is changed in the YubiKey NEO Manager which can be downloaded from Yubico.
+To use a YubiKey with Certificate Request, it must be in CCID Mode.
+The CCID mode is changed in the YubiKey NEO Manager which is available to download from Yubico.
 You can change the mode using the YubiKey NEO Manager as shown below:

-Prior to submitting the certificate request in Certificate Request, prepare the YubiKey using the YubiKey PIV manager, which can be downloaded from yubico.com.
-Set a management password and do not set the option to use the PIN as a management key (it will not work with Certificate Request).
+Prior to submitting the certificate request in Certificate Request, prepare the YubiKey using the YubiKey PIV manager, which is also available to download from Yubico.
+Set a management password but do not set the option to use the PIN as a management key (this is incompatible with Certificate Request).

 When a certificate is installed, it can be viewed by downloading and viewing in the YubiKey PIV Manager as shown below: